 The Barbell shrug is an essential exercise used to develop the upper back muscle known as the “traps.”
 While this motion may seem simple to perform, it is more nuanced than you may think.
-In this edition of Signal Saturdays, we examine the barbell shrug from every angle to answer all of your questions about this important exercise.
+We examine the barbell shrug from every angle to answer all of your questions about this important exercise.

 Muscles Worked by the Barbell Shrug